jkeohan/bonus_lectures/AWS/API Gateway & Lamda - CRUD Routes/api-gateway-and-lambda..md

 ### Passing Path Params To Lambda

 In order for the Lambda function to receive the value stored in the path param we need to configure the **Integration Request** to pass this value.
-This id done by creating new **Mapping Template**
+This is done by creating new **Mapping Template**

 <!-- <img src="https://i.imgur.com/DXYIwVg.png"> -->